dickinson-comp378-jm/web/hw/final-proj.md

   between entities?
 Does the computer program do something interesting?
 Does the experience report note some interesting aspects of the project, such as surprising results, challenges encountered, and social/legal/ethical issues?
-Does the project using any advanced techniques, such as transactions, prepared statements, stored procedures, or triggers?
+Does the project use any advanced techniques, such as transactions, prepared statements, stored procedures, or triggers?
 * Effort: Is the total amount of effort commensurate with two weeks of